Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Introduction

-Marchenko redatuming can create virtual receivers on the boundary of the target of interest while accounting for all orders of internal multiple scatterings and reflections.
-Since Marchekno redatuming and Green's functions retrieval are powerful tools, researchers use them to address issues in seismic imaging and inversion \citep{Cui,Zhang,Diekmann3}.
-Moreover, with Marchenko double-focusing, it is possible to create virtual sources and redatum both sources and receivers to the boundary of the target \citep{Staring,Shoja3}.
+Marchenko redatuming \citep{JoostGJI2015,Wapenaar5,Wapenaar6,Wapenaar7,JoostScaling,Dukalski} can create virtual receivers on the boundary of the target of interest while accounting for all orders of internal multiple scattering effects and reflections.
+Since Marchenko redatuming and Green's functions retrieval are powerful tools, researchers use them to address seismic imaging and inversion issues \citep{TCui,Cui,Zhang,Diekmann3}.
+Moreover, it is possible to perform a double-sided redatuming using Marchenko focusing functions.
+Double-sided redatuming creates virtual sources in addition to virtual receivers at the boundary of the target.
+The process of double-sided redatuming is also called double-focusing \citep{Staring,Shoja3}.
 Marchenko double-focused wavefields account for all orders of internal multiples generated inside the overburden, enabling us to create images with less impact from internal multiples.
-Moreover, Marchenko double-focusing compacts the data's time axis, reducing the data's size even more.
+Moreover, Marchenko double-focusing compacts the data's time axis, reducing its size even more.

 This paper combines the Marchenko double-focusing and target-oriented LSRTM algorithm to create high-resolution artifact-free images of a marine data set from the Vøring region in the Norwegian Sea.
-First, we review the theory of target-oriented LSRTM with Marchenko double-focusing.
+First, we review the theory of target-oriented LSRTM with Marchenko double-focusing, which is fully developed and is validated with synthetic models by \cite{Shoja3}.
 Second, we apply this algorithm to a marine dataset, and finally, we discuss the results and conclude the paper.